Back to list

 The purest memory is not what the self manages to preserve of itself, but what God chooses to leave behind.

-In as-Saffat, Ibrahim is the prophet whose brow touches the ground so that remembrance may remain pure.
+In as-Saffat, Ibrahim (peace be upon him) is the prophet who accepts the effacement of the beloved brow so that remembrance may remain pure.

 15. In az-Zukhruf (43): The One Who Strips the Prestige from Inheritance

 In az-Zukhruf, the surah dismantles the power of the brilliant: wealth, gold, appearance, prestigious inheritance, decor, style, aura.
-Ibrahim intervenes where the false argument of “we found our fathers upon this” must be broken.
+Ibrahim (peace be upon him) intervenes where the false argument of “we found our fathers upon this” must be broken.

 ﴿وَجَعَلَهَا كَلِمَةً بَاقِيَةً فِي عَقِبِهِ لَعَلَّهُمْ يَرْجِعُونَ﴾